-IBM (LIKE) STRICTIEST GOVERTIMENT Government plays an increasingly central rule in our economic lives.
-In the United States, government with ne responsible for more that, a out of every 10 dollars spent within our economy in 2010.
-Perhaps even more importantly, large sections of the private economy-health care, financial services, communications, and energy to hame just a few - are more closely integrated with government than ever before.
-Traditional lines between the private and public sectors are becoming less distinct, and the overall performance of our economy is now dependent on ituproved cooperation and alignment between private companies and government.
-Getting government right - that is, making sure that it operates in a lingibly efficient and effective manner - has never been more impurrant.
+Government plays an increasingly central role in our economic lives.
+In the United States, government will be responsible for more that 4 out of every 10 dollars spent within our economy in 2010.
+Perhaps even more importantly, large sections of the private economy - health care, financial services, communications, and energy to name just a few - are more closely integrated with government than ever before.
+Traditional lines between the private and public sectors are becoming less distinct, and the overall performance of our economy is now dependent on improved cooperation and alignment between private companies and government.
+Getting government right - that is, making sure that it operates in a highly efficient and effective manner - has never been more important.